 COURSES TO EXPECT WITH A PUBLIC ACCOUNTING CONCENTRATION

-Whether you're considering earning a public accounting degree online or on campus, you can expect an intense dive into the profession's intricacies.
-Accounting degrees incorporate a variety of financial and regulatory subjects, which offer a sweeping look into the investigative and math skills needed for public accounting.
+Whether you're considering earning a public accounting degree online or on campus, you can expect an in-depth curriculum.
+An accounting program covers a variety of financial and regulatory subjects, teaching you the investigative and analytical skills needed for public accounting.

-Curriculum overlap does occur between the core courses of accounting and public accounting degrees.
-Core classes students can generally expect from both programs include auditing, finance investigation, and tax management.
-Electives popular with public accounting majors include business management and communications, which provide undergraduates a broad look into various entities' practices and correspondence.
+Curriculum overlap does occur between accounting and public accounting degree programs.
+You can generally expect that core classes in both programs include auditing, finance investigation, and tax management.
+Popular electives include business management and communications, which provide you with a broad look into various business practices and correspondence.